vladp72/iffl/docs/README.md

 ### Adding elements to flat forward list

 Since FILE_FULL_EA_INFORMATION is a Plain Old Definition (POD) it does not have constructor, container methods that deal with creation of new elements allow passing a functor that will be called once container allocates requested space for the element to initialize element data.
 In this sample you can see prepare_ea_and_call_handler is calling emplace_front and emplace_back and is passing in a lambda that initializes element.
-If you want to zero intialize element then call container.push_back(element_size).
+If you want to zero initialize element then call container.push_back(element_size).
-If you want to initialzie element using a buffer that contains element blueprint then call .push_back(element_size, bluprint_buffer).
-It will initialize element by copy bluprint buffer.
+If you want to initialize an element using a buffer that contains element blueprint then call .push_back(element_size, bluprint_buffer).
+It will initialize element by copy blueprint buffer.
-Note that for last element container always resets next element offset after element contruction is done so you do not need to worry about that.
+Note that for last element container always resets next element offset after element construction is done so you do not need to worry about that.

 ```
 ea_iffl eas;